-The Milton J. Walters Scholarship was established by Milton J. Walters, Class of 1964 and a former Trustee of the College.
+The Milton J. Walters Scholarship was established by Milton J. Walters, Class of 1964 and a former trustee of the College.

-The Donald M. Watkin '43 Scholarship was established by Virginia G. "Ginny" Watkin in memory of her husband, Donald, Hamilton Class of 1943.
+The Donald M. Watkin '43 Scholarship was established by Virginia G. "Ginny" Watkin in memory of her husband.

 The Weeden Family Scholarship was established by Dr. G. Roger Weeden, Jr., Class of 1939.